calyau/preiistmmo/README.md

 Algorithm implementation:

- * This is the domain of "old-school scaling": optimization of algorithms for performance
+ * This is the domain of "old-school scaling": code-level optimization of algorithms for performance.
  * The `:sundaram` implementation is in sad need of this!
 The use of `set` and `intersection` is a performance-killer: it would be better to do something like what the copied "Sieve of Eratosthenes" implementation does, using a factors caching table, or some such.
  * There are other implementations that could be used that would be faster, etc.
+   DJB has a [great web page](https://cr.yp.to/primetests.html) that summarizies state of the art in 2004 in calcualtion of primes, complexity, etc,

 Single machine: